Symplectic structure in open string field theory II: Sliding lump: Introduction

 \section{Introduction}

-This is the second of three papers \cite{Bernardes1,Bernardes2} where we study a new formula for phase space symplectic structure \cite{Bernardes3} in open string field theory (open SFT).
+This is the second of three papers \cite{Bernardes1,Bernardes2} whose purpose is to develop a new formula for phase space symplectic structure \cite{Bernardes3} in open string field theory (open SFT).
 In the previous paper we studied rolling tachyon solutions in Siegel gauge \cite{Sen}, revisiting the calculation of Cho, Mazel, and Yin \cite{Cho}.
 That solution was perturbative and our description of it was mainly numerical.
-In this paper we want to apply the formalism to a {\it nonperturbative} and {\it analytic} solution \cite{Schnabl,Erler}.
+In this paper we focus our attention on a nonperturbative and analytic solution \cite{Schnabl,Erler}.

 We consider a D1-brane in bosonic string theory and let the tachyon condense to form a solitonic lump.
 The lump represents a D0-brane as seen from the degrees of freedom of the original D1-brane.
 Performing a Lorentz boost we obtain a ``sliding lump'' representing a D0-brane moving at constant velocity $v$.
 By shifting the origin, we can arrange it so that the D0-brane passes through the position $x_0$ at $t=0$.
 In this way we have a two dimensional phase space of time-dependent solutions parameterized by $(x_0,v)$.
 This phase space carries a nonzero symplectic structure which can be arranged in the form